Skip to main content

 After registering with confidential: true, your deposits automatically use Shared mode so you can query your balance locally.

-The mixer uses a cryptographic structure called an Indexed Merkle Tree combined with zero-knowledge proofs.
+The Stealth Pool uses a cryptographic structure called an Indexed Merkle Tree combined with zero-knowledge proofs.
 Here’s the simplified version:

 1